jlevy/kmd/README.md

   as documents, resources, concepts, etc., all stored as files within a workspace of files, and with consistent metadata in YAML on text files

-- A few dozen built-in commands for listing, showing and paging through files, etc.
+- A few dozen built-in commands for listing, showing, and paging through files, etc.
   (see `help` for full docs)

 - An extensible set of actions for all kinds of tasks like editing or summarizing text or